nodecosmos/nodecosmos_server/charybdis/README.md

 # High-Performance ORM for ScyllaDB in Rust
 ### Use monstrous tandem of scylla and charybdis for your next project
-⚠️ *WIP: This project is currently in an experimental stage; It uses async trait support from rust nightly release*
+⚠️ *WIP: This project is currently in an experimental stage; It uses async trait support from rust beta release*

 <img src="https://www.scylladb.com/wp-content/uploads/scylla-opensource-1.png" height="250">